 Structure of government debt

 This article presents recent statistics on the structure of general government debt and its relationship to gross domestic product (GDP) in the European Union (EU).
-In the context of the SGP's Excessive deficit procedure notification process, Eurostat publishes government debt data twice a year, in April and October, as well as quarterly government debt data transmitted to it in line with Regulation (EU) No 549/2013 (ESA2010 transmission programme).
+In the context of the Stability and Growth Pact's Excessive deficit procedure notification process, Eurostat publishes government debt data twice a year, in April and October, as well as quarterly government debt data transmitted to it in line with Regulation (EU) No 549/2013 (ESA2010 transmission programme).